TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-filesync-failedtocreate-cloudendpoint-fileshareinuse.md

 ## **Recommended steps**

 If the share is not being used by a cloud endpoint, complete the following steps to clear the Azure File Sync metadata on the Azure file share:
-> [!Warning]

 > Deleting the metadata on a share in use by a cloud endpoint will cause Azure File Sync operations to fail.
-1. In the Azure portal, go to your Azure file share.
+1. In the Azure portal, go to your Azure file share
-2. Right-click the Azure file share, and then select Edit metadata.
+2. Right-click the Azure file share, and then select Edit metadata
-3. Right-click SyncService, and then select Delete.
+3. Right-click SyncService, and then select Delete

 ## **Recommended Documents**